 The general way of functioning in OpenLB follows a generic path.
+The following structure is maintained throughout every OpenLB application example, to provide an common structure and guide beginners.

-- 1st Step: Initialization The converter between physical and lattice units is is set in this step.
-The parameters for the simulation setup are chosen here, too, if they have not already been set at the beginning. - 2nd Step: Prepare geometry The geometry is acquired, either from another file (a .stl file here) or from defining indicator functions.
-A mesh is created from this information, and the required geometry is prepared.
+1st Step: Initialization The converter between physical and lattice units is set in this step.
+It is also defined, where the simulation data is stored and which lattice type is used.

+2nd Step: Prepare geometry The geometry is acquired, either from another file (a .stl file) or from defining indicator functions.
+Then, the mesh is created and initialized based on the given geometry.
 This consists of classifying voxels with material numbers, according to the kind of voxels they are: an inner voxel containing fluid ruled by the fluid dynamics will have a different number than a voxel on the inflow with conditions on its velocity.
 The function prepareGeometry is called for these tasks.
+Further, the mesh is distributed over the threads to establish good scaling properties.

-Some examples and applications that use a rather simple geometry skip this step. - 3rd Step: Prepare lattice The lattice dynamics are set here.
-The type of dynamics are selected from the different implementations.
+3rd Step: Prepare lattice According to the material numbers of the geometry, the lattice dynamics are set here.
+This step characterizes the collision model and boundary behavior.
 The choices depend on whether a force is acting or not, the use of single relaxation time (BGK) or multiple relaxation times (MRT), the simulation dimension (it can also be a 2D model), whether compressible or incompressible fluid is considered, and the number of neighbouring voxels chosen.
+By the creation of a computing grid, the SuperLattice, the allocation of the required data is done as well.

-The boundary condition initialization is done to enable any kind of boundaries.
-The lattice is then defined in the function prepareLattice, with the boundary condition choices for every material number, and for which material numbers, which corresponding dynamics are applied.
-Here, only the kind of boundary (like Bouzidi, bounce-back, velocity, or pressure) is defined, not the profile function itself. - 4th Step: Main loop with timer The timer is initialized and started, then a loop over all time steps iT starts the simulation, during which the functions setBoundaryValues, collideAndStream and getResults (steps 5, 6 and 7 respectively) are called repeatedly until a maximum of iterations is reached, or the simulation has converged.
-At the end, the timer is stopped and the results are printed. - 5th Step: Definition of initial and boundary conditions The first of the three important functions called during the loop, setBoundaryValues, puts into practice the boundary functions' values.
-In some applications, it needs to refresh them during each time step, in others they stay the same during the whole simulation and the function doesn't need to do anything after the very first iteration.
+4th Step: Main loop with timer The timer is initialized and started, then a loop over all time steps iT starts the simulation, during which the functions setBoundaryValues, collideAndStream and getResults (steps 5, 6 and 7 respectively) are called repeatedly until a maximum of iterations is reached, or the simulation has converged.
+At the end, the timer is stopped and the summary is printed to the console.

-- 6th Step: Collide and stream execution Another function collideAndStream is called each iteration step, to perform the collision and the streaming step.
-If more than one lattice is used, the function is called for each lattice separately. - 7th Step: Computation and output of results At the end of each iteration step, the function getResults is called, which creates console output, .gif files or .vtk files of the results at certain timesteps.
+- 5th Step: Definition of initial and boundary conditions The first of the three important functions called during the loop, setBoundaryValues, sets the slowly increasing inflow boundary condition.
+Since the boundary is time dependent, this happens in the main loop.
+In some applications, the boundaries stay the same during the whole simulation and the function doesn't need to do anything after the very first iteration. - 6th Step: Collide and stream execution Another function collideAndStream is called each iteration step, to perform the collision and the streaming step.
+If more than one lattice is used, the function is called for each lattice separately. - 7th Step: Computation and output of results At the end of each iteration step, the function getResults is called, which creates console output, .ppm files or .vti files of the results at certain timesteps.
+The ideal is to get the relevant simulation data with functors and thus facilitate the post processing significantly.
+By passing the converter and the time step, the frequency of writing or displaying data can be chosen easily.
+In many applications, the console output is required more often than the vtk data.